 Valiquette is a professional builder and land developer.
 His hobbies include boating, flying, skiing, and auto restoration.
 He has made 20 round trips in private yachts from Puget Sound to SE Alaska, navigating without modern equipment, using the stars and time and distance measurements, only.
 He says, “I can depend upon what is real and there for my use, but equipment can be wrong and that can lead to fatal mistakes.”

 Ron knows that GOD holds his hand in the journey through life, drawing confidence, tenacity, courage and leadership from the Lord’s teachings.

 Dancing with Celia took 28 years to create, as he had to relive the agony of the event.
 Realizing that he owed the US Coast Guard more than a thank you, he commissioned a granite monument inscribed with the names of Guardsmen who have saved mariners at sea.
 This monument stands at the Tillamook Bay USCG Station.

-Ron and his wife, Val, celebrated 50 years of marriage in 2012.
+Ron and his wife, Val, have been married over 50 years.